WikMoz/challenge_manual_testing/README.md

 - clarify what needs to be done to test the system
 - provide a clear and straightforward testing instuction
 - gives us a steps which we execute in a system
-- gives us the input data values with we enter in the system
+- gives us the input data values which we enter in the system
 - gives us expected results when we execute a perticular test case
 - helps to expand test coverage
 - are like the checklist to ensure that we are not missing anything that is required